You’ve got questions, we’ve got answers. Read on!

 Get Ready

 After reviewing GCW’s booking policies, you can secure a reservation by making a $400 deposit per person.
 The remaining balance is due 120 days before your trip departure.
-You can book our full canyon trips online or by calling the office at 800.343.3121.
-For trips with a hike in or hike out of the canyon, please call our office to book so we can have an in-depth conversation about whether it’s the right fit for you.
+You can book trips online or by calling the office at 800.343.3121.
+For trips with a hike in or hike out of the canyon, please call our office to book, so we can have an in-depth conversation about whether it’s the right fit for you.

-What do I need to bring on my river trip?
+What gear does GCW provide on a river trip, and what do I need to bring?
 Where can I find a packing list?

 What if I have to cancel my river trip?